Invalidity Pension

 The Invalidity Pension is paid every four (4) weeks in advance.

-There are two (2) categories of invalidity pension a person can receive:
+There are two (2) categories of an invalidity pension a person can receive:

-• IP – Invalidity Pension for a claimant in receipt of Service Pension.
+- IP – Invalidity Pension, for claimants who receive a Service Pension.

-• NMIP – Invalidity Pension for a claimant not in receipt of Service Pension.
+- NMIP – National Minimum Invalidity Pension, for those not receiving a Service Pension.

 Please click here for a Schedule of Benefits Rates.